RoelVoordendag/messaging_api/README.md

 - [ ] During socket connection save messages
   - [ ] Users we need to save user names
     - [ ] Combine usernames to messages
+- [ ] Need to better routing inside actix web
+  - [ ] Pass db connection to endpoints, so we do not have to initialize it everytime
+  - [ ] We need to check what the proper way is of handling multiple routes because currently I do not have the feeling this is correct
+- Error Handling
+  - [ ] Learn on how to handle errors from find queries
+  - [ ] How do I return a error from the API when something is not correct

 use migration::{Migrator, MigratorTrait};